ICS491-Fall2021/covid-tracker.github.io/index.md

 ## Landing

 This page serves as the main landing for the website.
 From here, the user can either sign in or register.
+At the moment, the "sign-in" and "register" buttons are not responsive yet, but the "login" button in the top right is functional.

 <img src="./images/Landing.jpg"/>